How to run

 Execute scenarios locally using Docker.

-Run test configurations in Docker containers with bind mounts for configuration and output data.
+Run run configurations in Docker containers with bind mounts for configuration and output data.

 Requires project initialization with vast init first.